-B. VUMC QUALITY IMPROVEMENT ACTIVITIES
+VUMC QUALITY IMPROVEMENT ACTIVITIES

-VUMC supports and maintains an integrated, systematic, and comprehensive improvement program designed to enhance the effectiveness, appropriateness, efficiency and processes of patient care.
-Systematic monitoring and evaluation of care is conducted at various levels in the organization which House Staff are active participants.
-These include activities but are not limited to mortality and morbidity conferences, departmental meetings and other ad hoc groups and meetings and associated communications and processes.
-Specific medical staff functions are monitored hospital wide and reported on a regular basis to the clinical services, Medical Board, Hospital Committee of the Board of Trust and other groups as needed.
+VUMC supports and maintains integrated, systematic, and comprehensive improvement programs, policies and processes designed to enhance the effectiveness, appropriateness, efficiency, quality and processes of patient care.
+Systematic monitoring and evaluation of care is conducted at various levels in the organization in which House Staff are active participants.
+These include activities which include, but are not limited to morbidity, mortality and improvement conferences, root cause analysis, departmental meetings and other ad hoc groups and meetings and associated communications and processes.
+Specific medical staff functions are monitored hospital-wide and reported on a regular basis to the clinical services, Medical Executive Committee, , Quality and Patient Safety Committee of the VUMC Board, and other groups as needed.
+An Executive Medical Director of Patient Safety of the Adult Hospital and Clinics is an appointed member of the Graduate Medical Education Committee (GMEC), and a provision of summary information of patient safety reports and other applicable reports will be submitted to the GMEC at least annually.